luojia65/microfft-rs/README.md

 require no additional allocations.
 This makes microfft suitable for `no_std` environments, like microcontrollers.

-Speed is achieved mainly by maintaining pre-computed tables of the necessary twiddle factors and bit-reversal indices.
+Speed is achieved mainly by maintaining pre-computed sine tables that are used to look up the necessary twiddle factors.
 By replacing arithmetic operations with simple memory lookups, we reduce a) the number of CPU cycles spent and
 b) the overall complexity and size of the code, which in turn leads to less pressure on the instruction cache.
-Unfortunately, those pre-computed tables also claim a considerable amount of memory, which might be a deal-breaker for some embedded projects (see [Limitations](#limitations)).
+Unfortunately, those pre-computed tables also claim a considerable amount of memory, which might be a deal-breaker for some embedded projects (see [Memory Usage](#memory-usage)).

 microfft also implements a specialized algorithm for FFTs on real (instead of complex) values.
 Naively one would calculate a real FFT simply by converting